feynlee/curiosity-notes/_posts/2019-01-07-auto-generate-data-science-report-for-sharing.md

 See this [gist](https://gist.github.com/feynlee/701a56a239f7034e380e850865154945) for the full template code.

-## Use Jupyter's Post Save Hook to Automate
+## Use Jupyter's Post-Save Hook to Automate

-We can add a function in the Jupyter configuration file to automatically export html file whenever we save a notebook.
+We can add a function in the Jupyter configuration file to automatically export HTML file whenever we save a notebook.
 The Jupyter configuration file can be found at "~/.jupyter/jupyter_notebook_config.py" on mac.

-An example code for `jupyter_notebook_config.py` that exports a html file on save for notebooks with "Report-" in their names:
+An example code for `jupyter_notebook_config.py` that exports an HTML file on save for notebooks with "Report-" in their names:

 ```python
 import os